First, what’s been going on in my kitchen these days?

 Let’s pop into author J.R.R.
 Tolkien’s imaginary world of Middle-earth, just for a few moments.
-The hobbits who lived in their cozy underground homes were all about peace, comfort and good food, and indeed, I get hobbits, being a little preoccupied with comfort, good food and such, myself.
+The hobbits who lived in their cozy underground homes were all about peace, comfort and good food, and indeed, I get hobbits, being a little preoccupied with comfort, good food and whatnot myself.

-To prove this point, at this very moment in my home, the wood stove is radiating heat against the chill of this breezy day; there’s vegetable beef stew in the crock-pot for supper, and a batch of Lembas bread sits cooling on the countertop.
-If I was a foot shorter and had furry feet, I might actually be mistaken for a hobbit.
+(To prove this point, at this very moment in my home, the wood stove is radiating heat against the chill of this breezy day; there’s vegetable beef stew in the crock-pot for supper, and a batch of Lembas bread sits cooling on the countertop.
+If I was a foot shorter and had furry feet, I might actually be mistaken for a hobbit.)

-Lembas, also called Way bread, was a special type of bread or cake made by the Elves in Tolkien’s books.
+Elven Lembas bread, also called Way bread, was a special type of bread or cake made by the Elves in Tolkien’s books.
 It was pocket-sized and exceedingly nutritious.
 It stayed fresh for months when wrapped in leaves, and was a type of superfood carried along on long journeys.
 Think super-powered energy bars.

 According to the books (I’m referring, of course, to the Lord of the Rings trilogy) Lembas was brownish on the outside, and cream-colored on the inside.
 The secret of Lembas was very closely guarded, and it was not given to anybody who was not an Elf except on very special occasions.
 Like other products of the Elves, it was offensive to evil creatures; the loathsome creature Gollum refused to eat it.